 I made the mistake of looking at the wikipedia page for Beyond Baroque.

-The truth is this, I, Jessica Pompei all by myself came up with the idea for Beyond Books.
-It seemed logical that a nationally grant funded literary arts center, would publish.
+It seemed logical that a national literary arts center, would publish.
 I approached Fred Dewey the director, suggesting on at least 10 occasions that the best work at Beyond Baroque wasn’t our celebrated authors, who blew through town on the weekends.
 But the troops of writers and poets who polished and spit clean those halls daily: those who participated in the workshops.

 For almost a decade I led the Wednesday night workshop.
 Also the Sunday free open mike.
 And created the first webpage for Beyond Baroque.
 But Fred didn’t want to invest anything into the webpage.
 I asked to put the schedule up.
 But it was a flat no. We got huge kudos for the look of the webpage.
 Yet one day I got a call saying he was bringing in someone else to take over.
 Professionals.